AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Quick_Start_Define_a_Data_View.md

 | | Rosecliff
 | | Winterthur

-The data views engine must be told how – across sites – the streams align.
+The data views engine must be told how the streams align across sites.
 Here, it makes sense to align them by which measurement they represent: _Primary_ or _Backup_.

 ### Action
 Move the field used as Sectioner over to being the “.Distinguisher” of the weather data items `FieldSet`.